Log canonical models of foliated surfaces: Preliminaries

-\begin{lem} If $X$ is normal and of finite type, then a foliation $\sF$ of rank one on $X$ is equivalent to a saturated rank-one coherent subsheaf $T_\sF$ of the tangent sheaf $T_X$.
-Here a subsheaf $T_\sF$ of $T_X$ is called saturated if $T_X/T_\sF$ is torsion-free. \end{lem} \begin{pf} Given a foliation $\sF$ on $X$, we have an exact sequence
+\begin{lem} Let $X$ be a normal variety.
+A foliation $\sF$ of rank one on $X$ is equivalent to a saturated rank one coherent subsheaf $T_\sF$ of the tangent sheaf $T_X$.
+Here a subsheaf $T_\sF$ of $T_X$ is called saturated if $T_X/T_\sF$ is torsion-free. \end{lem} \begin{pf} Since $X$ is normal, we have $\Omega_X^{[**]} = \Omega_X^{**}$ the double dual of $\Omega_X$.